Yeow Chai Thiam: Personal life

 Yeow was born and lived in Port Dickson, and was married with two children.

 Education

 Yeow studied medicine in the National University of Malaysia (UKM) and received his Doctors of Human Letters from Summit University of Louisiana.

 Founder of Mawar Renal Medical Center

 Yeow was the founder and Chairman of Mawar Renal Medical Centre, a non-profit General Hospital with the largest network of kidney dialysis centres in Malaysia comprising a total of 14 branches.
+The centre is renowned for making a profit in other hospital services in order to provide free or subsidised treatment for low income dialysis patients, and is one of the major contributions by the Late Dr Yeow to Malaysian society.

 Death

 Yeow died at the age of 63 after a long battle with cancer at his home at Port Dickson on 7 January 2016.